Skyz03/Ping-Coming-Soon/README-template.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
+This was a great challenge where I designed the layout as given in the file for client side validation plus added a form validation for inputs email.

 ### The challenge